framer/motion/README.md

 It does all this:

+-   Springs
+-   Keyfranes
+-   Layout animations
--   Spring animations
+-   Shared layout animations
--   Simple keyframes syntax
 -   Gestures (drag/tap/hover)
--   Layout and shared layout animations
 -   SVG paths
 -   Exit animations
 -   Server-side rendering
--   Variants for orchestrating animations across components
+-   Orchestrate animations across components
 -   CSS variables

 ...and a whole lot more.